 This prompts for the LoadMaster credentials and optionally allows a nickname to be assigned.

-For Azure LoadMasters, the port must be set to 8443.
+For Azure and AWS LoadMasters, the port must be set to 8443.

 Client traffic is decrypted/encrypted on the LoadMaster and passed unencrypted to the application servers on port 80.
 It is assumed that the LoadMaster is configured with a single IP address in the guidelines below.

 1. Login to the LoadMaster UI by opening a https session (port 443 default/8443 on Azure/AWS) on the LoadMaster IP address.
 The default username is bal and the password is what was set earlier when the LoadMaster was provisioned.